SITCOMTN-128

 In the case of missing space data or spurious detections (\(\hat{N_g} > \hat{N_s}\)), the object is ignored for subsequent analysis.

-For each ground detection
+In summary, for each ground detection (original object)

 Querying a radius \(r\) around the ground detection RA and DEC in the ground catalog gives \(\hat{N_g}\) ground objects.